sutta » kn » thag » Theragāthā 11.1

 Sa ve bhikkhu sukhaṁ seti,

-such a monk sleeps at ease,
+truly sleeps at ease, mendicant,

 kāmesu anapekkhavā.